 The finance major will prepare you for a career in one of the most dynamic sectors of the world’s economy.
 Global financial markets challenge analysts and strategists, and extended market hours increase the demand for trained investment analysts.

 Finance professionals interpret the flood of information and implement trading and financial strategies.
 To prepare for work in this field, you must acquire a grounding in theory balanced with experience in hands-on market trading.

 The Department of Finance has a philosophy of learning by doing, which it supports through strategic partnerships with industry, financial information technology, and access to real-time financial data, software, and real-world projects and cases.

-In addition to completing the Tippie College of Business General Education Requirements in courses such as rhetoric, literature, historical perspectives, and the natural sciences, BBA students in all majors also take business-related core courses in statistics, communication, law, management, and marketing.
+In addition to completing the Tippie College of Business General Education Requirements in courses such as rhetoric, literature, historical perspectives, and the natural sciences, all BBA students take business-related core courses in statistics, communication, law, management, and marketing.

 Once admitted to the finance program, the curriculum includes course work in financial accounting and reporting, financial information technology, investment management, and corporate finance.
 Electives include courses in risk management and insurance, investment banking, real estate, wealth management, fixed income securities, futures and options, and applied equity valuation.

-See Finance in the UI General Catalog to learn more about the major and graduating with honors.
+See Finance in the UI General Catalog to learn more about required course work and graduating with honors.

 All Tippie College of Business students are required to successfully complete at least one Tippie RISE experience in the form of research, internship, study abroad, or experiential learning.